 Despite the long term use of acyclovir to treat HSV encephalitis, there has not been a systematic review regarding the efficacy of this disease/treatment combination.
 Current systematic reviews to address its safety and efficacy are currently ongoing, with the primary outcome being mortality rate.
 A secondary outcome measure is the quality of life.

 HSV keratitis has been shown to respond to oral acyclovir and topical steroids in pediatric patients.

 In patients with human immunodeficiency virus (HIV), acyclovir is sometimes used to treat eczema herpeticum.
 It is also used to prevent infections of the skin, eyes, nose, and mouth.
 Eczema herpeticum is rare but rapidly progressive if untreated.
 Those with extensive involvement, systemic symptoms, or decreased oral intake should undergo admission for intravenous acyclovir treatment.
 Also, acyclovir treats oral hairy leukoplakia.

 Acyclovir has been proven useful in treating myelopathy secondary to varicella-zoster infection.
-In a small case series, researching patients from 1994 to 2014 with laboratory-confirmed varicella-zoster virus (VZV) and MRI confirmed myelopathy, marked improvement of symptoms was the outcome in most patients within 2 months.
+In a small case series, researching patients from 1994 to 2014 with laboratory-confirmed varicella-zoster virus (VZV) and MRI confirmed myelopathy, marked improvement of symptoms was the outcome in most patients within two months.

 Brachial plexus neuritis secondary to VZV infection and visceral disseminated VZV infection (characteristic features are abdominal and absence of skin lesions) has also responded to acyclovir, alleviating all symptoms.